gwen-interpreter/gwen/README.md

 Gwen
 ====

 Gwen is a [Gherkin](https://cucumber.io/docs/gherkin/reference/) interpreter for driving automation with feature specifications.
 Automation is achieved through Gherkin bindings called meta specs which you compose with the Gwen DSL and maintain alongside your feature files.
-An embedded [Gwen-Web engine](https://github.com/gwen-interpreter/gwen-web) executes each step in your features according to the meta to automate operations in browsers for you.
+An embedded [web engine](https://github.com/gwen-interpreter/gwen-web) executes each step in your features according to the meta to automate operations in browsers for you.

 Get Started
 -----------